What is sake?

 What's the best way to drink sake?

-Sake should be enjoyed slightly chilled, as its aromas develop best then.
-It is generally a misconception that sake should only be drunk warm.
+Sake should be enjoyed slightly chilled, as its flavors then develop best.
+That sake should only be drunk warm is generally a misconception.
 The higher the quality level, the less sake should be warmed.
 Honjozo sake, for example, is suitable for warming.
 Sake with a higher quality level should be enjoyed slightly chilled in a special sake glass, or alternatively in a white wine glass.